7shi/dante-la-el/Inferno/MT/compare-en.md

 concerning that wild beast with the dappled skin
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">42</td><td>
-of that beast with the sleek skin
+of that beast with the sleek skin.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">42</td><td>
 gave me occasion to hope well
 </td></tr>
 <tr><td>Bard-1</td><td align="right">42</td><td>
-of that spotted beast with the spotted skin;
+was a cause for me to hope well.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">42</td><td>
-Of that fierce one with the spotted skin
+of that beast with the joyful skin
 </td></tr>
 <tr><td>DeepL</td><td align="right">42</td><td>
 Of that fair to the fair skin